ZEGERID CAPSULES Rx

 <18yrs: not established.

 Symptomatic response does not preclude gastric malignancy.
 Bartter's syndrome.
 Sodium-restricted diets.
 Hypokalemia.
 Hypocalcemia.
+Acid-base abnormalities.
 Increased risk of osteoporosis-related fractures of the hip, wrist or spine with long-term and multiple daily dose PPI therapy.
 Monitor magnesium levels with long-term therapy.
+Use lowest effective dose for shortest duration.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

-Headache, abdominal pain, dizziness, GI effects, rash, constipation, cough, back pain; bone fracture, metabolic alkalosis; rare: hypomagnesemia (w. prolonged PPI therapy), possible C. difficile associated diarrhea.
+Headache, abdominal pain, nausea, diarrhea, vomiting, flatulence, dizziness, rash, constipation, cough, back pain; bone fracture, metabolic alkalosis; rare: atrophic gastritis, hypomagnesemia (w. prolonged PPI therapy), possible C. difficile associated diarrhea.